SrimanGanesh/SrimanGanesh/README.md

 - 👋 Hi, I’m @SrimanGanesh
-- 🌱 I’m currently learning
+- 🌱 I’m an Automation Tester
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborat on ..
 - 📫 How to reach me 9866203956

 <!---